• Skip to primary navigation

 I would highly recommend you double the recipe because it's quite something.

-What Is Falooda?
+What is Falooda?

 birds eye view of falooda topped wth white ice cream and crushed pistachios